 Montgomery in Fayette County, West Virginia — The American South (Appalachia)

-Erected 2008 by West Virginia Archives and History.
+Erected 1971 by West Virginia Department of Archives and History.

 Location.
-38° 10.819′ N, 81° 19.088′ W. Marker is in Montgomery, West Virginia, in Fayette County.
-Marker can be reached from the intersection of Deepwater Mountain Road (West Virginia Route 61) and the Montgomery Bridge (West Virginia Route 6), on the right when traveling east.
-It is at the Lou Tabit Wayside Park.
-Marker can be seen from the Route 6 bridge approach, but there is no parking there.
-Park below the bridge on Route 61 and take the cement steps up to the picnic shelter and marker.
+38° 10.89′ N, 81° 19.382′ W. Marker is in Montgomery, West Virginia, in Fayette County.
+Marker is on 4th Avenue east of Washington Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 315 4th Ave, Montgomery WV 25136, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Christopher H. Payne (about 300 feet away, measured in a direct line); a different marker also named Montgomery (approx. ¼ mile away); West Virginia Institute of Technology (approx. 0.4 miles away); Fayette County / Kanawha County (approx. 0.6 miles away); Ancient Works (approx. 3 miles away); Bull Moose Special (approx. 4.3 miles away); Holly Grove “Bull Moose Special” (approx. 4.3 miles away); Mucklow/Gallagher, WV (approx. 5.1 miles away).
+West Virginia Institute of Technology (about 700 feet away, measured in a direct line); Christopher H. Payne (approx. 0.2 miles away); a different marker also named Montgomery (approx. ¼ mile away); Fayette County / Kanawha County (approx. 0.3 miles away); Ancient Works (approx. 3.2 miles away); Bull Moose Special (approx. 4 miles away); Holly Grove “Bull Moose Special” Mucklow/Gallagher, WV (approx. 4.8 miles away).
 Touch for a list and map of all markers in Montgomery.

 Categories. • Settlements & Settlers •